Karpova-Lab/syringe-pump/mkdocs/src/software.md

 - no flow control

-A message consists of a command and value(s), separated by a semicolons and ending with a newline character.
+A message consists of a command and value(s), separated by semicolons and ending with a newline character.

 The available pump IDs are `l1`, `r1`, `l2`, `r2`.
 #### Read commands